goodmeow/qtws/README.md

 - *icon*: local path of the icon that the application should show (string);
 - *saveSession*: if the session has to be saved when the window is closed (e.g., the last page visited) (boolean);
 - *plugins*: list of the plugins needed (ignored at the moment) (array of strings);
-- *scope*: domains that are allowed in the webapps.
-URLs belonging to other domains will be openend with the browser (array of strings);
+- *scope*: regular expressions of the domains that are allowed in the webapp.
+URLs belonging to domains not matching with any of the scopes will be openend with the browser (array of strings);
 - menu: additional entries in the contextual menu (array of objects with a title, indicating the name of the menu entry, and an action, indicating the URL that will be set if the entry is selected).

 ## Troubleshooting